Snaky4life/A-petition-Bot/README.md

 # Errors:

-### If you have any errors/problems with the code, you can either dm me on discord, Snaky#9214 or email me at discordsnaky@gmail.com.
+### If you have any errors/problems with the code, you can either dm me on discord, either trough Snaky#5858 | Snaky#9214 or email me at discordsnaky@gmail.com.